On this pageOverview

 }In Foldkit, side effects are Commands: named, typed values that describe work for the runtime to execute.
 They’re returned from the update function as data.
 You can see them in Foldkit DevTools, assert on them in tests, and trace exactly which Message caused which effect.

-In React, side effects are imperative useEffect hooks that react to state changes.
-They’re invisible to your reducer, invisible to your debugger, and connected to state only through dependency arrays that the compiler cannot verify.
+In React, side effects are imperative useEffect hooks that fire in response to state changes.
+They’re invisible to your reducer, and connected to state only through dependency arrays that the compiler cannot verify.

 Commands are defined with Command.define, wrapping an Effect that describes the work.
-The Command has a name, a return type, and appears in DevTools alongside the Model diff that triggered it.
+Each Command has a name, a return type, and appears in DevTools alongside the Message that produced it and the Model diff it accompanied.

 Effect.gen(function* () {